-To apply for admission as a nondegree undergraduate student at ASU West, the following must be submitted to Admission Services (see page 61):
+To apply for admission as a nondegree undergraduate student at the West campus, the following must be submitted to Admission Services (see page 61):

-1. Application for Nondegree Admission (including Domicile Affidavit); and

-2. a \$50 non-refundable application fee (for applicants applying as nonresidents or who reside outside Arizona).
+- 1. Application for Nondegree Admission (including Domicile Affidavit); and - 2. a \$50 non-refundable application fee (for applicants applying as nonresidents or who reside outside Arizona).